Skip to main content

 Pagination

 The connector supports cursor-based pagination.
 Each page is a separate HTTP request; pagination errors mid-sequence cause the entire refresh to fail.
-Use graphql_json_pointer to select the row collection and configure the pagination variables to match the upstream schema's cursor fields.
+Use json_pointer to select the row collection and configure the pagination variables to match the upstream schema's cursor fields.

 Server Rate Limits